-This course is designed for students who would like to learn self defense and conflict reduction skills appropriate for those identifying as male .
+This course is designed for students who would like to learn self defense and conflict reduction skills appropriate for those identifying as male or non-binary.
 The course has its foundations in education and awareness.
-The course includes lecture, discussion and self-defense techniques suitable for males.
+The course includes lecture, discussion and self-defense techniques.

-PE####Z Drugs and the Body
+PE7664Z Drugs and the Body